philipdarke/reproducible-actuarial-work/docs/exercise5.md

 ### Code chunks

 To insert a chunk of R code choose `Insert / R` at the top right of the script pane.
-The cog-wheel button on the right of the chunk lets you choose whether the code and output is included in the report.
+The cog-wheel button on the right of the chunk lets you choose whether the code and/or output is included in the report.

 The first chunk should include the following to set up the document